 3. The Authority shall cooperate regularly and closely with the ESRB as well as with the European Supervisory Authority (European Insurance and Occupational Pensions Authority) and the European Supervisory Authority (European Securities and Markets Authority) through the Joint Committee, ensuring cross-sectoral consistency of work and reaching joint positions in the area of supervision of financial conglomerates and on other cross-sectoral issues.

 4. In accordance with the principle of sincere cooperation pursuant to Article 4(3) of the Treaty on European Union, the parties to the ESFS shall cooperate with trust and full mutual respect, in particular in ensuring the flow of appropriate and reliable information among them and in relation to the European Parliament, the Council and the Commission.
-(3 Balz-Berès
+(3 Balz-Berès > applies to Art.
+1, 2 & 3)

 5. Those supervisory authorities that are party to the ESFS shall be obliged to supervise financial institutions operating in the Union in accordance with the acts referred to in Article 1(2).

 References in this Regulation to supervision include all relevant activities, without prejudice to national competences, of all competent authorities to be carried out pursuant to the legislative acts referred to in Article 1(2).
-(4 Balz-Berès)
+(4 Balz-Berès > applies to Art.
+1, 2 & 3)

 AMs tabled to Article 2 of the EBA Regulation that fall if COMP is adopted: 3 Balz-Berès, 4 Balz-Berès, 360 Berès-Tang, 358 Berès-Fernández, 359 Giegold